dotlang/language/README.md

 `@Point` will translate to `x:int, y:int`
 `Point.@` will translate to `int, int`
 You can combine explode operator with other data or type definition. `var g = (@my_point, z:20)`. g will be `(x:10, y:20, z:20)`.
 Explode on primitives has no effect (`@int` = `int`).
-- If a type does not have any fields (empty types), you don't need to use explode to inherit from it.
+- If a type does not have any fields (empty types), you don't need to use `+` to inherit from it.
 It is optional.
 You just need to implement appropriate methods (If not, and those methods are defined empty for base type, a compiler error will be thrown).
 So if we have `func check(x: Alpha)` and `Alpha` type does not have any field, any other data type which implements functions written for `Alpha` can be used instead.
 - Empty types are like interfaces and are defined like `type Alpha`.
 Rules of subtyping: here `S` is subtype (e.g. a Circle) and `P` is parent type (like Shape)
 - S and P must be of the same kind (primitive, tuple, sum, function)